ignicoapp/ignico-wordpress/README.md

 ## Use cases

-With Ignico for WordPress you can build:
+With Ignico you can build:

 * Referral Program
 * Affiliate Program